 I have always been motivated by the desire to meet a deadline.
 Setting deadlines and reaching them gives me a sense of accomplishment.
 I love completing a task and creating an organized schedule to achieve my goals on time.
 For example, when I ran a fundraising event last year, I set multiple deadlines for various tasks leading up to the event.
 Achieving each milestone motivated me to keep working and helped me make sure the event was going smoothly.

 It is always wise to respond in a way that shows that you are motivated by your work and achieving goals.

 When one of our trainee editors was asked about motivation in his interview, he replied: ‘I am motivated by setting goals within a set time frame, because it gives me a sense of accomplishment and this is something I can look back on and say “I have achieved That’s “.
 I was also inspired by the visual results – for example, when I wrote an article for my student magazine, I learned that 16,000 students would read it. “

-This was a good answer for, what motivates you? because-
+This was a good answer to, what motivates you. because-

 It fits the type of work we do here at Target Jobs: The work we do is time-consuming and it is visible (it will be seen by students).

 He came out as truthful and self-aware: he knew that he was inspired, not by his own actions, but by his actions.